John Lloyd

 Do you feel you get enough credit?

+Yes, and I get far more credit than most producers.
 If you think of the wonderful producers who were around when I was young – Terry Hughes, Syd Lotterby, Ernest Maxin, Jimmy Gilbert, John Howard Davies – they were gods!
 I knew their names, but most people would never have known who the producer of The Two Ronnies or Morecambe and Wise or Porridge was.
 They'd have to be a comedy geek and read the credits.

 I've had far more credit than those guys.
 Which could sometimes be an issue.
 For instance, we used to put the Not The Nine O'Clock News books on the desk of my boss, John Howard Davies.
 He'd be very annoyed because he'd produced Fawlty Towers and Monty Python and never managed to get his name on anything more than the Foreword.